 Asthma is the most common chronic disease of childhood and the leading cause of childhood morbidity from chronic disease as measured by school absences, emergency department visits and hospitalizations.
-Asthma often begins in early childhood; in up to half of people with asthma, symptoms commence during childhood.
-Asthma of asthma is earlier in males than females.
-Asthma of the majority of children with asthma who are over 3 years old, and allergen-specific sensitization is one of the most important risk factors for the development of asthma.
-However, no intervention has yet been shown to prevent the development of asthma, or modify its long-term natural course.
+483 Asthma often begins in early childhood; in up to half of people with asthma, symptoms commence during childhood.
+484 Onset of asthma is earlier in males than females.
+485-487 Atopy is present in the majority of children with asthma who are over 3 years old, and allergen-specific sensitization is one of the most important risk factors for the development of asthma.
+488 However, no intervention has yet been shown to prevent the development of asthma, or modify its long-term natural course.